 Many years ago, when I wanted to bake scones for the first time, she gave me her recipe.
 It was a very simple one.
-Following her instructions, I have never failed to make fluffy and high risen scones ever since.
+Following her instructions, I have never failed to make high risen scones ever since.
 I have tasted many sones at different occasions but I love Lorna’s scones the best.

 SR (Self Rising) Flour 3 cups

 Cold Regular Butter 80g *Not the unsalted butter!